pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

     }
 ```

-If you refer in the form section to this field “account”, you will see a dropdown list of the values entered (1000, 2000, 3000, 4000, 5000).
+If you refer to this field “account” in the form section, you will see a dropdown list of the values entered (1000, 2000, 3000, 4000, 5000).

 ### Group of users in IAM

-to refer to a group of user in IAM, you have to adapt your schema and your form definition.
+To refer to a group of user in IAM, you have to adapt your schema and your form definition.

-In your schema you have to define the respective filed as indicated below.
+In your schema, you have to define the respective filed as indicated below.

 **In schema:**